Power Learning Series – Bite-Sized Learning for Busy HR Professional

 - HR Analytics for the Public Sector – Learners will be equipped with fundamental skills in strategic HR analytics and data storytelling.
 The first session introduces key concepts such as metrics, analytics, and ROI and guides learners in identifying the “right question” to explore through data.
 The second session focuses on formulating a hypothesis, understanding correlation vs. causation, and structuring an HR analytics project using real-world examples.
 The final session emphasizes communicating analytical findings effectively through storytelling, visualizations, and ROI presentations to influence decision-makers and drive strategic change.
 Together, these sessions equip learners to use data to solve real HR problems and advocate for impactful interventions.
 The course will be delivered over three-weeks with one-hour weekly online sessions.

-- Leading Change in the Public Sector: HR as a Catalyst for Transformation Change is inevitable — but successful change requires intention, understanding, and leadership.
-This interactive course equips HR professionals and public sector leaders with the tools and confidence to guide their organizations through change with empathy, strategy, and impact.
-Facilitated by Dr. Jennifer Fairweather, CHRO of Jefferson County, this program explores the psychology, process, and practice of organizational change within government and public service contexts.
-Participants will engage in real-world case studies, group discussions, and hands-on exercises designed to strengthen HR’s role as a trusted advisor and champion of sustainable transformation.
-The course will be delivered over three-weeks with one-hour weekly online sessions.
+- Leading Change in the Public Sector: HR as a Catalyst for Transformation - Change is inevitable — but successful change requires intention, understanding, and leadership.
+This interactive course prepares HR professionals and public sector leaders with the skills and confidence to lead their organizations through change with empathy and strategy.
+You will be guided by Dr. Jennifer Fairweather, CHRO of Jefferson County, as you explore the psychology, process and practice of organizational change in government and public service.
+Diving into real-world case studies, participating in group discussions, and enjoying hands-on exercises that will enhance HR’s role as a trusted advisor in sustainable transformation.
+This three-week course offers one-hour weekly online sessions.

 - Policy and Practices: Building Equitable and Engaging Work Policies – Learners will be provided practical strategies and tools for managing remote, hybrid, and flexible work arrangements within the framework of public service.
 They will explore policy development, performance management, legal considerations (ADA, FMLA, FLSA), employee engagement, and strategies for equitable implementation across roles and departments.
 The course will be delivered over three-weeks with one-hour weekly online sessions.